Agatha Raisin: Character

 She lives in the village of Carsely, but her detective agency Raisin Investigations and the police headquarters where Bill Wong is based are in the nearby town of Mircester.
-Even though Carsely and Mircester are fictional, they are based on true places; she does, however frequent Evesham, Moreton-in-Marsh, Stow-on-the-Wold, Chipping Campden and other nearby villages quite often.
-Agatha's first case came when she first moved to Carsely and heard about a quiche competition.
+Even though Carsely and Mircester are fictional, they are based on real places; she does, however, frequent Evesham, Moreton-in-Marsh, Stow-on-the-Wold, Chipping Campden and other nearby towns and villages quite often.
+Agatha's first case came when she moved to Carsely and heard about a quiche competition.
 She promptly bought a spinach quiche in London from a famous quiche shop and entered it as her own.
 She was outraged she did not win but later the judge, Reg Cummings-Browne, took another slice and died from cowbane poisoning.
 Frustrated, Agatha set out to find the poisoner and clear her own name.

-Agatha's character in the TV series, as played by Ashley Jensen, is notably different to her depiction in the novels: she is less bitter and more vulnerable than the version in the books.
+Agatha's character in the TV series, as played by Ashley Jensen, is notably different from her depiction in the novels: she is less bitter and more vulnerable than the version in the books.
 Other characters from the novels and some of the relationships between them are also notably different in the TV series, making the cast more of an ensemble.